The Quick Notes

-use ValueTask<T> in .NET
+Use ValueTask<T> in .NET

-use ValueTask<T> when your async method often returns a result synchronously — it avoids unnecessary heap allocations and is faster under load.
+Use ValueTask<T> when your async method often returns a result synchronously — it avoids unnecessary heap allocations and is faster under load.

-the problem with Task<T>
+The problem with Task<T>

-every Task<T> is a heap-allocated object. for methods that resolve synchronously most of the time (e.g., cache hits), this creates a lot of garbage for no real benefit.
+Every Task<T> is a heap-allocated object.
+For methods that resolve synchronously most of the time (e.g., cache hits), this creates a lot of garbage for no real benefit.

-the fix with ValueTask<T>
+The fix with ValueTask<T>

-ValueTask<T> is a struct. when the result is already available, it returns inline — zero allocation.
+ValueTask<T> is a struct.
+When the result is already available, it returns inline — zero allocation.

 internal interface ILookupService